penguinflys/penguinflys/_posts/2021-01-09-Segmentation-And-Recongnition-Metrics.md

 \end{equation}
 SQ is the average IOU of matched segments, and RQ normally the F1 score.
 However, RQ and SQ are not independent since SQ is measured only on matched segments.

+Thank you for reading.
+Posts related to object detection and instance segmentation will come soon.